MrOsman12345/WHSTechNotes/journal.md

 Brain rot is watching mindless entertainment and possibly lose some brain cells afterward.
 I feel like brain rot has a negative impact because there are more cases of ADHD than in the last couple years.
 Slop is basically a low quality video that I sometimes watch.
 Lore is a hidden story inside a game like Five Nights at Freddy.
 It is impossible to avoid brain rot if you watch TikTok.
 # December 16, 2024
 I am so ready to lay on my bed for 2 and a half weeks.
+# January 8, 2025
+The thing I enjoy about last semester was doing nothing and working on projects with a fellow classmate.
+The only thing that needs to improve is to stop being lazy.
+I just want to play video games and probadly make a 2D video game.
+As of right now, I don't feel pursuring a certifications.